sagudev/SunXP/DesignConcept.md

 - Pixel Size: (???, ???)
 - Base Color RGB: (200, 90, 70)

-There is a white cross in the center.
+There is a white cross ("r" of Marlett Font) in the center.
 The border is a white rounded rectangle.
 There is a dull white luster from upper left.